charles19132/calcite/README.md

 > [!TIP]
 > If you want to use a different base distro, use the `--from=` parameter and specify another bootc base image.

+> [!NOTE]
+> If you are building using a RHEL image mode base image, make sure that your host is registered with `subscription-manager` before building.

 ## Deploying

 You should be able to deploy it in any manner you like.